 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Follow us on Twitter! @hbcrg

-For Current Vacancies, please visit out Vacancies page!
+For Current Vacancies, please visit NUI Galway's Vacancies page!

 Prof Molly Byrne delivered the New Professors' Inaugural Lecture on 8th November in the Hardiman Research Building.
 Her excellent talk was entitled It's behaviour, stupid!
 A decade of lessons in Health Behaviour Change Research.
 A very engaged audience was present including colleagues from the Helath Behaviour Change Research Group, School of Psychology, College of Arts and across the University.
 The lecture was live streamed on the night, and is now availabe online HERE.